 Remote connections to the Oracle corporate network must exclusively use virtual private networks (VPN) that have been approved via the Corporate Security Solution Assurance Process (CSSAP).

 Access to the Oracle corporate network by suppliers and third parties is subject to limitations and prior approval per Oracle’s Third-Party Network Access Policy.

 Network devices must be registered and inventoried in an Oracle-approved information system per Oracle Information Systems Asset Inventory Policy .
 This policy requires the accurate inventory and documented ownership of all information systems processing information assets throughout their lifecycle.

 Oracle employs intrusion-detection systems within the Oracle intranet to provide continuous surveillance for intercepting and responding to security events as they are identified.
 Oracle utilizes a network-based monitoring approach to detect attacks on open firewall ports within Oracle's intranet.
 Events are analyzed using signature detection, which is a pattern matching of environment settings and user activities against a database of known attacks.
 Oracle updates the signature database as soon as new releases become available for commercial distribution.
 Alerts are forwarded to Oracle's IT security for review and response to potential threats.

 In network security, DMZs are named after the military term “demilitarized zone.”
 Network DMZs operate in a similar way, as a physical or logical buffer zone, providing an additional layer of security between two separate networks.

-The Oracle Wireless Network Policy guides the provision and use of wireless networks and connectivity to access the Oracle corporate network.
+Oracle’s Network Security Policy establishes formal requirements for the provision and use of wireless networks and connectivity to access the Oracle corporate network, including network segmentation requirements.
 Oracle IT manages wireless networks and monitors for unauthorized wireless networks.